wangziqi2013/wangziqi2013.github.io/_posts/2020-06-21-skewed-tlb.markdown

 Offsets bits are extracted from the requested address using the offset mask of the corresponding size class, and then added onto the page base address before returned to the pipeline.

+To avoid the shortcoming of static division of TLB resources for different size classes, the paper suggests that each address should have different static mappings

-The paper also proposes that the hash function can be implemented by hashing 21 - 23 from the address and the size class to different partitions.
+The paper proposes that the hash function can be implemented by hashing 21 - 23 from the address and the size class to different partitions.
 Each partition can only be assigned excatly one size class for a certain address.
 The actual hardware implementation can use two lookup tables consisting of 32 entries, one for forward mapping, the other for backward mapping.
+Note that bits must be selected such that all addresses in the page always have the same size class assignment, because otherwise, addresses within a page may be classified to different size classes, which is incorrect as all addresses in a page must be of the same size class.